 It is normal to experience some mild soreness, bruising, or redness around the spot where blood was drawn.
 To alleviate these symptoms, apply a cold compress to the area for brief periods and leave the bandage in place for a few hours.
 If you notice any severe pain, swelling, increasing redness, or continued bleeding, please seek advice from your healthcare provider.

 Getting your blood drawn is a normal part of healthcare, but it’s important to know about potential risks.
 This can include bruising, swelling, fainting, and discomfort at the needle insertion point.
 In rare cases, nerve damage or infection can also happen.
-If you’re worried about getting your blood drawn, discuss it with your doctor.
+If you’re worried about getting your blood drawn for the at-home blood sample collection, discuss it with your doctor.

 Getting a blood draw is a common procedure, but it doesn’t have to make you anxious.
 Keeping yourself hydrated makes it easier for the technician to locate your veins.
 If you tend to get nervous, it’s helpful to inform the technician so they can provide relaxation techniques.
 Taking deep breaths or listening to music can also help you relax during the blood draw.